graycoreio/daffodil/libs/navigation/guides/driver/in-memory.md

 };
 ```

-## Common Use Cases
+## Common use cases

-### Development Environment
+### Development environment

-Use the in-memory driver during development to work without a backend:
+Use the in-memory driver to develop without a backend:

 ```ts
 import { environment } from './environments/environment';